How to measure headphones

 There are several different types of artificial measurement heads on the market, each with multiple sets of ears (small/medium/large/male/female).
 Microphone placement within the heads is quite different.
 Some heads have the microphones near the entrance of the ear canal, some have them near the eardrum.

-At Audeze we use multiple testing rigs to measure our headphones during production.
-The graphs we publish use a Neumann KU100 with microphones positioned at the entrance of the ear canal.
-Headphone positioning on the artificial head creates large variations in response above 2kHz so we take measurements at five different positions with each headphone to create an average frequency response.
+At Audeze we use multiple testing rigs to measure our headphones.
+In production, we use a Neumann KU100 with microphones positioned at the entrance of the ear canal.
+Headphone positioning on the artificial head creates large variations in response above 2kHz, so in the design phase we take measurements at five different positions with each headphone to create an average frequency response benchmanrk graph, then we match that response as closely as possible in production, checking the production graphs against the benchmark graph.

 The question of ideal headphone frequency response is the subject of heated debate among audio professionals and enthusiasts.
 It’s no secret that speaker manufacturers design for flat frequency response to 1kHz with a slightly down-sloping response of about 6dB between 1kHz and 22kHz measured at the listening position.
 This response curve results in natural sounding and pleasurable listening.
 It’s comparatively easy to measure speakers.
 It can be as simple as placing a calibrated microphone at the listening position or in an anechoic chamber and measuring the frequency response using one of many measurement software packages.